cbm-fles/flesnet/HOWTO.md

 Programming the FPGA
 --------------------

+The FLIB FPGA can be programmed using any JTAG programmer and matching software.
+If you like to use the provided scripts with vivado use the following instructions:

 Copy `contrib/flib-jtag` to a location in your path and adopt settings.

-You can:
+You should:

-  - Add the command to call impact
+  - Add the correct command to call vivado
   - Fix the Xilinx Cable serial number
-  - Choose if you like to use a CSE server
+  - Choose if you like to use a remote hardware server
   - Choose if you like to run the script remotely

 Note: Do not source Xilinx `settings.sh` in the environment/shell you like to run/build flesnet!
 This will replace your glibc and cause problems.
-You might add the full path to impact to flib-jtag instead.
+You might add the full path to vivado to flib-jtag instead.

 #### Usage:

+Start a vivado hardware server on the machine connected to the Xilinx USB II cable as a daemon and keep it running
+     hw_server -d

+To program the FPGA run
      flib-jtag prog path/to/bitfile.bit

 If programming the FPGA the first time since powerup or your machine does not support PCIe hot-plugging, you need to reboot